hanggrian/IIT-CS430/Homework 1.md

 }
 ```

-### 5a.
+### a.
 Demonstrate the execution, show the output, and explain what the program accomplishes.

 Function `Z` has 2 pointers with conditions:
-- In base case, print the result of this recursion leaf node when the left
+- In the base case, print the result of this recursion leaf node when the left
-  pointer reaches right.
+  pointer reaches the right.
-- In recursive case, iterate every possibility of combination by temporarily
+- In the recursive case, iterate every possibility of combination by temporarily
-  swapping values by index of array.
+  swapping values by the index of the array.

 Function `main` starts the recursive reaction, printing all combinations of $A$,
 each has a length of $n$.
 The result: